Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

-The Xbox Series X and Xbox Series S is still as in demand now as it was at launch a few weeks ago, with lots off gamers still trying to get their hands on once, but post-release restocks rolling out, you may still be able to secure one before the end of the year.
+The Xbox Series X and Xbox Series S are still big ticket items, and if you didn't pre-order you may still be struggling to get your hands one, but retailers have been releasing a steady trickle of post-launch inventory, so you might still be able to get one yet!

-With scalpers snapping up stock, and news of months of shortages, if you don' manage to bag one before Christmas, it could be a long wait before you get another chance to buy one, so that's all the more reason to act quickly when we get news of an Xbox Series X restock!
+Between scalpers snapping up stock, and Microsoft warning of months of shortages, if you miss out on the chance to grab one before Christmas, you could be in for a long wait before the opportunity crops up to buy one again.
+So if you spot an Xbox Series X restock, you'll need to act fast, and we're here to help you with that,

-Retailers have been getting more inventory this week, and there was a huge PS5 restock too!
+Retailers rolled out more inventory last week, along with a huge PS5 restock!
 We'll be keeping tabs on all of them as we head towards Christmas to help you get hold of one.

 - PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried